;

 Ready — click Play

-Practice: What is Semicolon in Morse Code?
+What Is the Semicolon in Morse Code?

-Select the correct Morse code for ;:
+Select the correct Morse code for the semicolon (;):

 ;= ?

-How to Tap Semicolon in Morse Code
+How to Tap the Semicolon in Morse Code

-To transmit Semicolon (-.-.-.), use this sequence:
+To transmit the semicolon (-.-.-.), use this sequence:

 — DashLong press

-· DotShort press
+· DotShort tap

 — DashLong press

-· DotShort press
+· DotShort tap

 — DashLong press

-· DotShort press
+· DotShort tap

 ITU Timing Rules